-- (B) The person or persons providing home instruction shall submit satisfactory evidence of a high school diploma or equivalent, or a post-secondary degree or certificate from a regionally accredited institution or from an institution of higher education that has been authorized to confer a post-secondary degree or certificate in West Virginia by the West Virginia Council for Community and Technical College Education or by the West Virginia Higher Education Policy Commission. - (C) Annually, the person or persons providing home instruction shall obtain an academic assessment of the child for the previous school year in one of the following ways: - (i) The child receiving home instruction takes a nationally normed standardized achievement test published or normed not more than ten years from the date of administration and administered under the conditions as set forth by the published instructions of the selected test and by a person qualified in accordance with the test's published guidelines in the subjects of reading, language, mathematics, science and social studies.
-The child is considered to have made acceptable progress when the mean of the child's test results in the required subject areas for any single year is within or above the fourth stanine or, if below the fourth stanine, shows improvement from the previous year's results: - (ii) The child participates in the testing program currently in use in the state's public schools.
+- (B) The person or persons providing home instruction shall submit satisfactory evidence of assure the board that the person providing home instruction has a high school diploma or equivalent, or a post-secondary degree or certificate from a regionally accredited institution or from an institution of higher education that has been authorized to confer a post-secondary degree or certificate in West Virginia by the West Virginia Council for Community and Technical College Education or by the West Virginia Higher Education Policy Commission, is the parent or guardian of the child, or is an adult relative of the child designated by the parent or guardian. - (C) Annually, the person or persons providing home instruction shall obtain an academic assessment of assess the child for the previous school year in one of the following ways: - (i) The child receiving home instruction takes a nationally normed standardized achievement test published or normed not more than ten years from the date of administration and administered under the conditions as set forth by the published instructions of the selected test and by a person qualified in accordance with the test's published guidelines in the subjects of reading, language, mathematics, science and social studies.
+The child is considered to have made acceptable progress when the mean of the child's test results in the required subject areas for any single year is within or above the fourth stanine or, if below the fourth stanine, shows improvement from the previous year's results;

+(ii) The child participates in the testing program currently in use in the state's public schools.
 The test shall be administered to the child at a public school in the county of residence.
 Determination of acceptable progress shall be based on current guidelines of the state testing program;